 How to Treat Wood for Termites

 A-1 Bonded Termite, Inc. is here to give you some facts about these pests and how to treat wood for termites while they are attacking.
 Termites are known to enter through wooded structures and furniture, having caused an estimated $5 billion worldwide in home damages last year.
-Termites nest, feed and make a home out of your wooden structures and furniture.
-Termites tend to gravitate towards damaged wood as this allow them to burrow into the fibers of wooden beams, furniture, and sometimes drywall.
-When these pests burrow into your wooden structure, they will block off their entry point, which makes spotting them quite challenging to spot with an untrained eye.
+Unfortunately, termites feed and make homes out of your wooden buildings and furniture.
+In fact, termites tend to move towards damaged wood.
+In addition, this allows termites to burrow into the fibers of wooden beams, furniture, and drywall.
+When pests burrow into your wooden structure, they will block off their entry point.
+Especially identifying termites is challenging to spot with an untrained eye.

 To avoid sharing your home with termites, you can reference some of our preventative methods and treatments:

 A barrier treatment is a solution to your wooden surfaces, including timber in garages, attic spaces, and sub-areas.
 Our barrier treatment is eco-friendly chemicals to prevent termites specifically.
 So after absorbing the barrier treatment into your wooden surfaces, you’re able to have the peace of mind that your family is not in any danger.
 Since this treatment is specifically to target termites, any termite attempts to burrow into your structure, killing them on contact.

 Suppose you have not had a barrier treatment already and believe you may have an infestation.
 In that case, we recommend contacting our professionals for a detailed inspection.
 Our specialists will check the structural integrity of your wooden surfaces.
 Then we will provide options for further treatment.

 This treatment is for different areas of your property.
 Our professionals can assess whether or not you have dry-wood termites or a subterranean termite infestation.
 After determining the severity of the infestation, we provide practical and non-invasive treatment.